davidclough/node/_documents/javascript-guide/javascript-guide.md

 > If you are not using `strict mode` the runtime will implicitly create the variable for you, a situation that can cause "hard to find" errors and which sensible people want to avoid.

 #### File Organisation
 Generally you will separate the JavaScript you write into separate files.
-In a web page, the contents of JavaScript files will be evaluated in the order in which they have been referenced, e.g. via <a href="#style-script-tag">&lt;script&gt; tags</a> or by including bundles using .NET `Scripts.Render` calls.
+In a web page, the contents of JavaScript files will be evaluated in the order in which they have been referenced, e.g. via [&lt;script&gt; Tags](#style-including-script-files) or by including bundles using .NET `Scripts.Render` calls.

 It is as though the contents of all the files get concatenated into one big file which is then evaluated using in the top-down manner mentioned earlier.